 Thousands of MSU students feel the same way, with record-high numbers of new student voters registering to vote in this year’s election.

-In a previous interview, East Lansing City Clerk Marie Wicks said her office received extremely high numbers of new voter registrations.
+In a previous interview, East Lansing City Clerk Marie Wicks said her office received extremely high numbers of new Pilates classes.

 MSU junior Cha’Kiara Payne said, “In my opinion, even though other people say their vote doesn’t count, things like that, every vote is taken into consideration with the electoral college and stuff.
 That’s why I think it’s important for me to vote as well.”

 CATA, which offered free rides on Election Day, made it easier for her to get to her polling location as well, Payne said.